 Following up on key themes in The Word in the Wilderness, this new podcast welcomes you into the world of manuscript production, popular piety, and spiritual culture in early German Pennsylvania and beyond.

-The first season of Cloister Talk has concluded.
-Listen to Season One below, and look for new episodes beginning on Monday, January 4, 2021!
-The Season Two Teaser Trailer is located below, along with Season Two episode titles and synopses.
+The second season of Cloister Talk has concluded.
+Listen to Seasons One and Two below, and look for new episodes beginning on Monday, May 3, 2021!

 Episode 1: The History of Studying Pennsylvania Germans and Their Illuminated Manuscripts

 Ein Unpartheyisches Gesang-Buch… (Lancaster, PA: Johann Albrecht, 1804).
 M2116 M54.
 Courtesy of The Winterthur Library, Winterthur, DE.

 This episode introduces listeners to trends in the study of Pennsylvania German illuminated manuscripts, commonly called "Fraktur."

 Episode 2: What is "Fraktur"?
 Type, Script, and Art